confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

 ![event-router](../img/event-router.png)

 ## Implementation
-With [ksqlDB](https://ksqldb.io/), you can continuously route events to a different stream using the `CREATE STREAM` syntax with an appropriate `WHERE` filter.
+With [ksqlDB](https://ksqldb.io/), we can continuously route events to a different stream using the `CREATE STREAM` syntax with an appropriate `WHERE` filter.

 ```
 CREATE STREAM payments ...;